geeksoflondon/trip/tobring.markdown

 * Breakfast & dinner every day at the Kruithuis
 * A good supply of beer, wine and soft drinks

-It is possible that we may run out of kitty money so please dont be suprised if we ask for an extra &euro;5 or &euro;10 at some point.
+It is possible that we may run out of kitty money so please don't be suprised if we ask for an extra &euro;5 or &euro;10 at some point.

 ##Food

 Below you will find a rough guide based on last year and not everything will be there till Thursday.

-Remember everyone is expected to lend a hand in prep, cooking and clean up.
+Remember everyone is expected to lend a hand in doing food preparation, cooking and cleaning up.

 <strong>Breakfast</strong>